 One transmission cycle constitutes one burst, and a burst can have multiple PDUs.
 The maximum number of PDUs in a burst shall not exceed 16.

 Figure 1.
-OTA burst structure
+Burst structure

-Over-the-Air (OTA) Burst Structure:
+Burst Structure:

-Gain Adjustment Period: The DPP terminal shall begin each burst by transmitting one slot worth of alternate 1’s and 0’s as a BPSK modulated signal for a receiver to adjust the gain.
+Gain Adjustment Period: The DPP SS shall begin each burst by transmitting one slot worth of alternate 1’s and 0’s as a BPSK modulated signal for a receiver to adjust the gain.

-Synchronization: Following the Gain Adjustment Period, the DPP terminal shall transmit a preamble to be used as a synchronization signal carrying a Gold sequence of length 63 as described in 802.16t PHY specification document, refer to the section “3.7.2 Downlink Preamble Transmission”.
+Synchronization: Following the Gain Adjustment Period, the DPP SS shall transmit a preamble to be used as a synchronization signal carrying a Gold sequence of length 63 as described in WirelessMAN-NB PHY specification document, refer to the section “8.6.7 Downlink Preamble Transmission”.

-Control Message: The DPP terminal shall transmit a control message (CTRL MSG) using the robust MCS.
+Control Message: The DPP SS shall transmit a control message (CTRL MSG) using the robust MCS.
 Table 4 describes the CTRL MSG structure.
 The control message type field shall indicate whether the CTRL MSG is used to convey information about PDUs that follow the CTRL MSG in the burst or is used to indicate an RTS, CTS, or Ack message.
 An ACK indication is set based on the presence of any PDU which needs an ACK.
 A non-intended receiver shall use the ACK indication for ACK-based deferral.

-PDU: The DPP terminal shall transmit PDUs in accordance with 802.16t PHY specification document, section “3.8 Uplink transmitter” except the Ranging section.
+PDU: The DPP SS shall transmit PDUs in accordance with 802.16t PHY specification document, section “3.8 Uplink transmitter” except the Ranging section.

 The total duration of the burst shall not exceed the value of the configurable Maximal Channel Occupancy.
 This parameter will be specified in terms of a number of slots.